mzgh13/builder-os-ideation/research/Consultant/Consultant_Workflow_Deepdive.md

 4. **Trial and Demonstration Strategy:**
    * Given the tech-savvy nature of the audience and potential skepticism from past experiences with overhyped tools, a "show, don't tell" approach is critical.
    * Offer a **free trial** that allows users to connect their core tools and experience the automation of at least one key part of a workflow quickly.
-   * Provide **compelling, workflow-specific demos** that clearly illustrate the "before CompanyOS" pain and the "after CompanyOS" solution and value.
+   * Provide **compelling, workflow-specific demos** that clearly illustrate the "before <SaaS-OS>" pain and the "after <SaaS-OS>" solution and value.

-By focusing the MVP on solving a deep, acute pain point with exceptional reliability and a smooth user experience, CompanyOS can gain initial traction and build a strong foundation within this vertical.
+By focusing the MVP on solving a deep, acute pain point with exceptional reliability and a smooth user experience, <SaaS-OS> can gain initial traction and build a strong foundation within this vertical.
 The selection of the initial 3-5 core SaaS tools for pre-built integrations is paramount and must be driven by the strong evidence gathered from primary research regarding their indispensability to the target workflows.

 ## **VIII.
 Conclusion**